 When performing an alignment on a machine train with a motor fitted with a sleeve bearing, it is important to account for the magnetic center of the motor.
 Failure to do so can cause excessive vibration and premature failure of motor components and the shaft coupling.

-If the motor has recently been rebuilt is should come from the motor shop with a magnetic centerline scribed on the shaft.
+If the motor has recently been rebuilt it should come from the motor shop with a magnetic centerline scribed on the shaft.
 To properly set the shaft coupling gap do the following:

-• Determine the correct coupling gap based on the manufacturer’s recommendation.
+- Determine the correct coupling gap based on the manufacturer’s recommendation.
 (Note we refer here to the proper installation gap size and its tolerance, not the alignment gap tolerances for angularity.)• Identify the correct scribe mark on the shaft that represents the magnetic center.